100 Basic Japanese Verbs For Beginners

-There are 898 Pokémon species combined.
-If you think about it, 100 basic Japanese verbs (otherwise known as どうしor 動詞) is less than one-tenth of them.
+Ready to learn some Japanese verbs, or どうし (動詞)?
+While 100 words seem like a lot, there are 898 Pokémon species combined.
+If you think about it, our list is less than one-tenth of them.
 How many of them do you know, and how often will you use them in daily Japanese conversations (the verbs, not the Pokémon)?

-Sure, the number of vocabularies you know says a lot about your Japanese language level.
+Sure, the number of words you know says a lot about your Japanese language level.
 For example, if you know 500 to 1,000 basic Japanese words, you’re unofficially a beginner.
-Bump it up to 2,000 words, and you can pat yourself in the back because then you’re a full-fledged intermediate.
+Bump it up to 2,000 words, and you can pat yourself on the back because then you’re a full-fledged intermediate.
 Advanced learner?
 That’s roughly 8,000 words.

-However, if there’s one thing more important than remembering them, it’s learning the right words.
+If there’s one thing more important than remembering new Japanese vocabulary, it’s learning the right words.
 This is why learning basic Japanese verbs shouldn’t just be basic — it should be essential.
-After getting familiar with the important grammar patterns, what you need to do next is implement them and broaden your mental vocab library.
+After getting familiar with the important grammar patterns, what you need to do next is implement them and broaden your mental vocabulary library.

 Before we get to the point, we want to make sure that you already have a strong foundation for Japanese verbs.
 This will be a simple and comprehensive cheat sheet, where we won’t be diving into verb modifications and grammar rules.
 For that, check out our Japanese verb guide.